anarkiwi/vessel/README.md

-The Vessel interface provides a buffered, 31250bps MIDI I/O implementation via the C64's user port, without requiring the C64 to handle an interupt.
+The Vessel interface provides a buffered, 31250bps MIDI I/O implementation via the C64's user port, without requiring the C64 to handle an interupt (though the C64 can choose to receive one
+ - see below).

-The current implementation is effectively a virtual UART with 255 byte transmit and receive buffers.
+The current Vessel implementation is effectively a virtual UART with 255 byte transmit and receive buffers.
 Future versions of the driver will allow the C64 to offload some MIDI parsing/processing to the driver (for example, filter out unwanted MIDI messages).

 The C64 provides a shift-register based TTL compatible serial port, implemented on a CIA 6526/8520, via the user port.
 This is inconvenient and slow as software must work with one bit at a time.

-Fortunately the user port also provides an TTL 8 bit I/O port to the same CIA chip, and the CIA can both generate a signal for external hardware that the C64 has written a value to that port, and can trigger an interrupt from external hardware that a value has been written externally.
-There is no buffering.
+Fortunately the user port also provides an (unbuffered) TTL 8 bit I/O interface to the same CIA chip.
+The CIA can both generate a signal for external hardware that the C64 has written a value to that port, and allows the external hardware to trigger an NMI (Vessel uses this to tell the C64 there is at least one byte read to read).

-The Vessel interface uses the 8 bit I/O port (PB0-7), /PC2, and
+The Vessel interface uses this 8 bit I/O port (PB0-7), /PC2, PA2, and /FLAG.
-PA2.
 The C64 always controls the direction - whether it wants to read from Vessel or write.
 Vessel will buffer incoming MIDI data until the C64 wants to read the buffer, and will also write out from the buffer any data that the C64 has written.
 The C64 can read and write to